MUCollective/multiverse/README.md

 ## Defining the multiverse

-`multidy` provides flexible functions which can be used to perform a multiverse analysis.
+`multiverse` provides flexible functions which can be used to perform a multiverse analysis.

 The first step is to define a *new multiverse*.
 We will use the